 As a Licensed Marriage and Family Therapist, I work with individuals, couples and families in order to help relieve symptoms of anxiety and depression, gain confidence and self-esteem, navigate life transitions, and more.
 My qualifications include two master’s degrees, as well as professional training in psychodynamic therapy.
 I specialize in working with creatives, and am especially considerate of cultural concerns.

-As a National Academy of Sports Medicine Certified Performance Enhancement Specialist and a professional beach volleyball player with the AVP Beach Volleyball Tour, I can’t help but share my passion for health and fitness with my clients.
+As a National Academy of Sports Medicine (NASM) Certified Performance Enhancement Specialist and a professional beach volleyball player with the AVP Beach Volleyball Tour, I can’t help but share my passion for health and fitness with my clients.
 I offer in-home personal training sessions in Los Angeles including West LA, Santa Monica, Mid-City, Marina del Rey, and Southbay.
 I am committed to creating an individualized in-home personal training regimen, tailored to your personal fitness needs and goals.
+I believe in a holistic approach to training.
+Through our training sessions, we will not only focus on the body we will use fitness to improve your self-esteem and quality of life.
+I’ll help you break through your barriers to fitness and get the body, strength, power, agility, and sports performance you’ve always dreamed of.

 Whether you are simply going through a rough time or are in the throes of severe depression, therapy can help to identify and change underlying patterns of thought and behavior that are contributing to these feelings and can provide strategies to decrease the pain and restore a sense of joy, peace, and competence.